beenlanced/ai_agent_hugging_face_course/README.md

 ## Getting Started

-Here are some instructions to help you set up this project locally.
+Here are some instructions to help you set up this project.

 ---